The Ghosts of Beverly Drive

-"The Ghosts of Beverly Drive" is a song by American indie rock band Death Cab for Cutie.
+"The Ghosts of Beverly Drive" is a song by American rock band Death Cab for Cutie.
 It is the second single from their eighth studio album Kintsugi.
+The driving, uptempo track explores themes of loss in the aftermath of heartbreak.
+Frontman Ben Gibbard wrote the song after his divorce from actress Zooey Deschanel, and the lyrics of the song directly reference Beverly Hills and what he viewed as its vapid celebrity culture.

+Music critics complimented the tune for its hooks and spirit, and "The Ghosts of Beverly Drive" was a radio hit in the United States, reaching the top five on Billboard's rock and alternative rankings.
+It has been a staple of the band's live performances since its release.

 Background

-"The Ghosts of Beverly Drive" deals with the specters remaining from Gibbard's ill-fated stint living in Los Angeles between 2009 and 2011, and more directly, his marriage and divorce from actress Zooey Deschanel.
+The mournful "Ghosts of Beverly Drive" focuses on the specters of the past.
+It deals with Gibbard's ill-fated stint living in Los Angeles between 2009 and 2011, and more directly, his marriage and divorce from actress Zooey Deschanel.
+Gibbard did not specifically suggest the song referenced Deschanel, but conceded it should be "fairly obvious".
 In the song's chorus, Gibbard finds himself "return[ing] to the scene of these crimes, where the hedgerows slowly wind."
+In some ways, the song is a spiritual sequel to the band's 2001 song "Why You'd Want to Live Here", also a critique of Hollywood.

+Musically, critics interpreted its "muscular" sound as reminiscent of post-punk.
+Brian Stout from PopMatters compared it to the work of New Order.
+Electronic pulses and synthesizers take a forefront in the song, part of an increasingly natural textural focus for the band, according to bassist Nick Harmer.
+To this end, the song was remixed by electronic musician Tycho.

 Music video

 The song's music video was directed by Robert Hales.
-In the in black and white shot clip, the members of the band play employees of a celebrity tour bus company in Los Angeles, cruising tourists around the city's ritziest neighborhoods in search of stars.
+In the in black and white-shot clip, the members of the band play employees of a celebrity tour bus company in Los Angeles, cruising tourists around the city's ritziest neighborhoods in search of stars.
 Hales took several star tours as research for the role, and based several moments, such as the scene in which the band are sprayed with a hose, from real moments.
 James Montgomery at Rolling Stone wrote that the video "explore[s] the sense of separation that's so prevalent in a city like Los Angeles, where societal divides are often as apparent as the ivy-covered walls surrounding a Bel-Air mansion."